VirusTotal/gyp/README.md

-# go-yara-parser
+# gyp (go-yara-parser)

-`go-yara-parser` is a Go library for manipulating YARA rulesets.
+`gyp` is a Go library for manipulating YARA rulesets.
 It uses the same grammar and lexer files as the original libyara to ensure that lexing and parsing work exactly like YARA.
 The grammar and lexer files have been modified to fill protocol buffers (PB) messages for ruleset manipulation instead of compiling rulesets for data matching.

-Using `go-yara-parser`, one will be able to read YARA rulesets to programatically change metadata, rule names, rule modifiers, tags, strings, conditions and more.
+Using `gyp`, one will be able to read YARA rulesets to programatically change metadata, rule names, rule modifiers, tags, strings, conditions and more.

 Encoding rulesets as PB messages enable their manipulation in other languages.
 Additionally, the `y2j` tool is provided for serializing rulesets to JSON.